dvdlsbn/fizzbuzz/README.md

 - Parametrized tests: to multiply the scenarios.
 - Mockk : makes easy to mock extensions function.

-### improvable
+### Improvable

-- Automatic scroll down to last number in the list
+- Automatic scroll down to last number in the list.
-- larger numbers
+- larger numbers.
 - More rules : the two integers/strings have to be different, special characters filter, etc.
 - More tests : more coverage, instrumented tests.
-- Strings traduction
+- Strings traduction.
 - A prettier app.
 - A module Data including room and maybe a Firebase back-end.